 Typically, cells grow deep in the skin and rise slowly to the surface over the course of a month.
 In people with psoriasis, however, the sped-up process may take just a few days.
 This overabundance of new skin cells forms raised scales and red patches that are often itchy and sometimes painful.

-“While the direct cause of psoriasis remains unknown, we do know it is an autoimmune disorder, commonly with a genetic component,” explains Dr. Vekaria.
+“While the direct cause of psoriasis remains unknown, we do know it is due to an abnormal autoimmune response, and commonly includes a genetic component,” explains Dr. Vekaria.

 Some people may be genetically predisposed to exhibiting psoriatic symptoms.
 If you have an immediate family member with psoriasis, your risk of developing it is greater.